GhenadiePusca/Babylon_DemoProject/README.md

    2. UI:

         - The application uses MVVM-C design pattern to structure the UI layer.
-The coordinators are used handle the app navigation and to solve the dependencies for the MVVM stack.
-Also, the coordinators allow to perform unit testing for the app navigation.
+          Each MVVM stack is a completely standalone component, without any knowledge of other stacks.
+An example - The post list does not know a thing of the post details, it does just display a list of titles, and triggers an event when a post is selected.
+          It is the job of the coordinator to react to the event and take further action.
+          Along with handling the UI navigation events, the coordinator handles the dependencies of the MVVM stack, and links it to the repository.
+Thus the MVVM stack does not know from where the data will come from, and repository does not know who will consumed the data, the coordinator decides.

-          - The VM does not handle the actual API calls or any other core business logic, it’s meant to be as dumb as possible, it only cares about the handling of the data representation in the view; thus the data loading and other core business logic is embedded in the Repository, this allows developing the MVVM stack completely in separation from the API response or any other business logic.
+       - So as result ViewModel does not handle the actual API calls or any other core business logic, it’s meant to be as dumb as possible, it only cares about the handling of the data representation in the view; thus the data loading and other core business logic is embedded in the Repository, this allows developing the MVVM stack completely in separation from the API response or any other business logic.
 It is implemented with the idea that at the moment when the MVVM stack is about to be created the only available info is the UI screen itself, no other info.
-Thus the repository also acts as an adapter to map the API response and apply any business logic to the MVVM stack needs.
+This allows developing developing the core business logic, and the MVVM stack in paralel, then those are linked toghether usin the repository and coordinator

        - Example - In the Post Detail, from the page standpoint there is a title, a description an author name and the number of comments displayed.
-Thus the VM will be implemented to request this info basically as strings, it will not make any mapping between the selected post, list of users and list comments to determine it's info, it cares only for showing the strings above.
+Thus the VM will be implemented to request this info basically as strings, it will not make any mapping between the selected post, list of users and list comments to determine it's info, it cares only for showing the strings specified above.

    3. Repository:

-        This component is meant to interact with the loading mechanism, get the raw business data, apply any other business operation over the data, and compose from those the models that should be shown to the UI.
+        This component is meant to interact with the loading mechanism, get the raw business data, apply any other business operation over the data, and compose the models that should be shown to the UI.
 Basically this a source from which the ViewModels get their DataModel representation to work with.
 An example is the list of posts, even though for each post the id, userId, title and body is returned, the repository will expose to PostListViewModel a list of models that do contain only a title, as the PostListViewModel only want to show a list of titles.

    4. Assembler:

-        Assembles all the components toghether as a heavy use of DI is made.
-A long with the composing components, it also maps the different module DTOs.
+        Basically a factory that is meant to tie toghether different components and expose the necesary services to be used in the app.
+It will be injected in any component that does need to access the services, thus it is not a globally shared resource, it should be injected.